-All incoming student athletes must submit the following information:
+All incoming student athletes must submit the following information to the Athletics Department.

 All undergraduate and international students are required to have proof of vaccination/immunity to the following:

-- Measles, mumps and rubella (MMR).
-Documentation by your health care provider listing two MMR vaccines or laboratory results of MMR blood titers is acceptable.
+- Measles, mumps, and rubella (MMR).
+Documentation by your health care provider listing two MMR vaccines or laboratory results of MMR blood titers for proof of immunity is acceptable.

 - Meningitis (initial dose and booster if initial dose given prior to age 16)

-- Although not required, we encourage you to have the human papilloma virus (HPV) vaccine.
+- Human papilloma virus (HPV) vaccine.
 This vaccine is now approved for females and males up to age 26.